dendronhq/dendron-site/vault/dendron.topic.pod.v2.quickstart.md

 ## Adding a VS Code Shortcut

-You can also add a command shortcut to ru your particular pod configuration.
+You can also add a command shortcut to run your particular pod configuration.
 Bring up your VS Code `keybindings.json` file by running `Preferences: Open Keyboard Shortcuts (JSON)`.
 Then add the following shortcut definition:

-For "args", replace with your pod-ID.
+For "args", replace with {podId: <your_pod-ID>}.

 MacOS example, using `cmd+k t`.
 For Windows or Linux, this could be `ctrl+k t` instead.